-- 2.1 We carried out an investigation into the firm following a desk-based review (DBR) by our AML Proactive Supervision team. - 2.2 Our DBR and subsequent investigation identified areas of concern in relation to the firm's compliance with the Money Laundering, Terrorist
+2.1 We carried out an investigation into the firm following a desk-based review (DBR) by our AML Proactive Supervision team.

-Financing (Information on the Payer) Regulations 2017 (MLRs 2017), the SRA Principles 2011, the SRA Code of Conduct 2011, the SRA Principles 2019 and the SRA Code of Conduct for Firms 2019.
+2.2 Our DBR and subsequent investigation identified areas of concern in relation to the firm's compliance with the Money Laundering, Terrorist Financing (Information on the Payer) Regulations 2017 (MLRs 2017), the SRA Principles 2011, the SRA Code of Conduct 2011, the SRA Principles 2019 and the SRA Code of Conduct for Firms 2019.
 Firm-wide risk assessment (FWRA)

-- 2.3 Between 26 June 2017 and 31 January 2020, failed to have in place a documented assessment of the risks of money laundering and terrorist financing to which its business was subject (a firm-wide risk assessment (FWRA)) pursuant to Regulation 18(1) and 18(4) of the MLRs 2017. - 2.4 The firm is required to have a FWRA which includes details of the firm's assessment of risks in five key areas.
-The firm failed to have in place a documented FWRA prior to January 2020. - 2.5 The firm has now provided a FWRA which is compliant with Regulation 18 of the MLRs 2017.
+2.3 Between 26 June 2017 and 4 September 2024, the firm failed to have in place an appropriate assessment of the risks of money laundering and terrorist financing to which its business was subject (a firm-wide risk assessment (FWRA), pursuant to Regulation 18(1) and 18(4) of the MLRs 2017.

+2.4 The firm is required to have a FWRA which includes details of the firm's assessment of risks in five key areas.
+The firm failed to have in place an appropriate FWRA prior to 4 September 2024.

+2.5 The firm has now provided a FWRA which is compliant with Regulation 18 of the MLRs 2017.
 Policies, controls and procedures (PCPs)

-- 2.6 Between 26 June 2017 and 18 September 2023, failed to establish and maintain adequate policies, controls, and procedures (PCPs) to mitigate and manage effectively the risks of money laundering and terrorist financing, identified in any risk assessment (FWRA), pursuant to Regulation 19(1)(a) of the MLRs 2017 and/or regularly review and update them pursuant to Regulation 19(1)(b) of the MLRs 2017. - 2.7 Between 18 September 2023 and 30 July 2024, failed to maintain fully compliant PCPs to mitigate and effectively manage the risks of money laundering and terrorist financing, identified in any risk assessment (FWRA), pursuant to Regulation 19(1)(a) of the MLRs 2017, and regularly review and update them pursuant to Regulation 19(1)(b) of the MLRs 2017. - 2.8 PCPs are fundamental in setting out a firm's approach to practical AML and Counter Terrorist Financing activities.
-They should be effective in identifying and mitigating risks within its practice and play an important role in managing the risk of a firm facilitating money laundering and/or terrorist financing. - 2.9 The firm has now provided PCPs which are compliant with Regulation 19 of the MLRs 2017.
+2.6 Between 26 June 2017 and 4 September 2024, the firm failed to establish and maintain fully compliant policies, controls, and procedures (PCPs) to mitigate and manage effectively the risks of money laundering and terrorist financing, identified in any risk assessment (FWRA), pursuant to Regulation 19(1)(a) of the MLRs 2017 and/or regularly review and update them pursuant to Regulation 19(1)(b) of the MLRs 2017.

+2.7 PCPs are fundamental in setting out a firm's approach to practical AML and Counter Terrorist Financing activities.
+They should be effective in identifying and mitigating risks within its practice and play an important role in managing the risk of a firm facilitating money laundering and/or terrorist financing.

-Client and matter risk assessments (CMRA)
+2.8 The firm has now provided PCPs which are compliant with Regulation 19 of the MLRs 2017.
+Client and matter risk assessments (CMRAs)

-2.10 Between 26 June 2017 and 18 September 2023, failed to conduct client and matter risk assessments (CMRAs), pursuant to Regulation 28(12)(a)(ii) and Regulation 28(13) of the MLRs 2017.
+2.9 In all files reviewed for the DBR, the firm failed to sufficiently assess the level of risk, as required by Regulation 28(12) and Regulation 28(13) of the MLRs 2017.

-- 2.11 Risk assessing clients and their matters is a mandatory requirement under Regulations 28(12) and (13) of the MLRs 2017.
-CMRAs must be documented, and rate and justify the risk with a supporting rationale. - 2.12 The firm has since confirmed it has adopted the templated CMRA form, downloaded from the SRA's website.
-The process utilised by the firm now meets the requirements of Regulations 28(12) and 28(13).
+2.10 Risk assessing clients and their matters is a mandatory requirement under Regulations 28(12) and 28(13) of the MLRs 2017.
+CMRAs must be documented, and rate and justify the risk with a supporting rationale.

+2.11 The firm has since confirmed it has adopted the templated CMRA form, downloaded from the SRA's website.
+The process utilised by the firm now meets the requirements of Regulations 28(12) and 28(13) and files are adequately having the risks identified and assessed.